bediger4000/alien_words/README.md

 ## Analysis

 The only way I can see to do this is to compare characters in adjacent pairs of words.
-So compare word 0 and word 1, words 1 and 2, 2 and 3, etc.
+So compare characters in word 0 and word 1, charactesrs in words 1 and 2, 2 and 3, etc.

-If the first character of a pair of words is different, `word[n][0]`  is lexically less than `word[n+m][0]` Note that `n` is numerically less than `m`.
+If the first character of an adjacent pair of words is different, `word[n][0]`  is lexically less than `word[n+m][0]` Note that `n` is numerically less than `m`.
 The initial letters of the sorted list of words have a "less than" relationship, but there could be gaps.
+Perhaps the unknown language only has words with some letters in the initial position.

-If the first character of a pair of words is identical, compare the second characters.
+If the first character of an adjacent pair of words is identical, compare the second characters.
 If the second characteres differ, the first word's second character is lexically less than the second word's second character.